MJPCrepin/Fizzyo-MinigolfMadness/README.md

             }
         }
 ```
-* In Package.appmanifest add a Protocol in Declarations and provide a name (ie: `minigolf`)
+* In Package.appmanifest add a Protocol in Declarations and provide a name (ie: `minigolfmadness`)

 ## TODO
 * Change shop prices (currently all fixed at 10)